ajsmiley/Fillit/README.md

     ....      ..#.    ....      ....      ....

 # How do I fillit?
-It's quite simple just run the fillit executable and a file with valid tetrimino inputs
+It's quite simple just run this command in the terminal.

     ./fillit testfiles/test
 # I want to test my own set of tetriminos!!